 - When the company is in healthy condition and it has potential cash flows in the future, then the managers of the company prefer to raise money through debt.
 As the managers clearly know that the company prospers in the future, so they do not want to share the high profits with new people.
 Instead, they acquire debt and pay certain interest payments that are relatively less than the expected profit ratio.

 In the practical world, the companies should keep the debt ratio less than the optimal capital structure of the tradeoff theory.
-In other words the company should keep some spare capacity of debt ratio so that in the near future if any good opportunity of investment comes in front of it, it can catch it by acquiring debt.
+In other words, the company should keep some spare capacity for debt ratio so that in the near future if any good opportunity for investment comes in front of it, it can catch it by acquiring debt.
 There are three advantages in this regard.

 - The managers do not want to share the high profit with the new shareholders.